 Presumably this appendix was copied from the GCR rulebook.
 The only rules really relevant to SMJR staff were:- 1) the coach must be coupled to the train by an ordinary coupling until the train arrives at the last station before it is to be slipped ie. Marylebone, which meant it was always normally coupled while on the SMJR.
 2) the special red and white slip lamps were to remain within the slip coach after slipping, but would be replaced by ordinary tail lamps for the remainder of the journey.
 3) any problems or irregularities in working should be reported to the General Manager.
 4) slip coaches even when not being slipped could not normally travel in trains other than those to which they were timetabled to run with.

 On a fateful evening of 19th December 1935 the Stratford slip coach was full with Christmas shoppers.
 The train headed by C4 4-4-2 No.6086 consisted of 8 coaches including the two slips.
 The Finmere slip went as planned, but calamity struck when the Stratford coach was slipped.
 Something went wrong with the valve on the main train’s brake pipe causing its brakes to automatically come on.
 The driver feeling the brakes come on assumed that the guard had applied them and that the slip had not been made.
 He had looked back for the slip coach guard’s hand signal to confirm that the slip had taken place or to see the white headlight carried at the front of the coasting slip coach, but his view had been obscured by smoke drifting back from the ’Jersey Lily’.
 It was his responsibility to make sure whether or not the slip had actually taken place and he had not done this.
 He decided to stop the train at Woodford in order for the slip coach (which had already been detached!) to be uncoupled.
 The smoke which had obscured his view also made it impossible for the slip coach guard to see that the main train was braking hard to make an unscheduled stop at Woodford.
 The inevitable happened near the Eydon Road bridge.
 The slip ploughed into the back of the main train with enough force for its underframe to override that of the main train’s brake coach.
 Both guards were badly injured but mercifully survived as did the 9 passengers injured.
 The Ministry of Transport conducted tests on 2nd January 1936 to try to ascertain what went wrong.
 The inspecting officer concluded that the LNER brake pipe equipment was unsatisfactory and recommended that it should be replaced with GWR type equipment.
 The LNER had not wasted any time making its own inquiry the very day after the accident and decided to withdraw all its slip coaches permanently immediately.
 The Stratford through coach service continued as a normal working for a short while but was soon withdrawn altogether.
+Leicester soon received B17s to work the 6.20pm which now had a more demanding schedule with stops at Finmere and Woodford scheduled and with no coaches slipped en route.

 Amazingly the archaic, labour-intensive and potentially dangerous practice of slipping coaches continued elsewhere on the Western Region of British Railways until 1960!
 The Bicester slip was in fact the last to go.
 With many thanks to Alwyn Sparrow for supplying details of SMJR rules and regulations regarding slipping.